Tajikistan: 17 killed in border outpost attack | DW | 06.11.2019

 "An armed group of 20 unknown masked individuals attacked a border outpost … using firearms," said Tajikistan's national security committee, according to Russian state-run news agency TASS.

-Tajikistan's border forces said the assailants were members of the "Islamic State" militant group in Afghanistan.
+Tajikistan's border forces said the assailants were members of the "Islamic State" (IS) militant group in Afghanistan.

+At least five of the gunmen were detained and later provided critical intelligence during interrogations, authorities said.

+Tajikistan, one of the poorest post-Soviet countries in Central Asia, has struggled to mitigate the risks of an ascendant IS in neighboring Afghanistan.

 Read more: Tajikistan regime targeting families of political activists